bkimmig/developer_test/README.md

 - albumn type
 - U.S. available

+Feel free to hardcode in the column names of the table.
+The results however should always be dymamically inserted.

 We have provided a class to perform the Spotify query, spotify_api/spotify.py, you are welcome to use that but it is not required.
-The columns of the table should contain

 We have set up a couple of blank files for you to fill in.
 Feel free to add more if you need to.